 Manufacturer: ERCO GmbH, Lüdenscheid, Germany.

-Other versions: At least also made in white and red.
+Other versions: This 1970s ERCO globe table lamp was at least also made in white and red.
 This globe table lamp is model 3 377.

 ERCO was founded in 1934 by Arnold Reininger (1907-2003), Karl Reeber and Paul Buschhaus in Lüdenscheid, Germany.
 The company name ERCO represents a phonetic abbreviation of the founding name “Reininghaus & Co.“.